-If you’re an opioid treatment professional you know the benefits of electronic health records.
+If you’re an opioid treatment professional, you likely know the benefits of electronic health records.
 But, you may also know how frustrating an EHR can be if it’s not designed to handle your unique workflows.

 In 1991 David Piccoli, II began working as an Administrative Assistant at Discovery House.
-After six months on the job, he was inspired to increase the clinic’s efficiencies.
+Soon after he was inspired to increase the clinic’s efficiencies.
 He thought there must be a better way to manage the facility’s endless flow of patient records, billing, and paperwork.
 “I just saw it to be very chaotic,” Piccoli recalled.
 “Nobody had access to information quickly.”
 But Piccoli wasn’t satisfied with any of the electronic-records products then on the market.
 The majority of EHR’s focused on just one piece of the business, such as third-party billing or clinic records.
-“No one ever really combined everything together,” he recalled.
+“No one ever really combined everything,” he recalled.

-Twenty-five years later, SMART has grown into one of the most highly regarded EHR solutions for OTP’s.
-It is a 100% paperless EHR that provides robust automation to manage an entire clinic’s operations.
-The SMART Solution is specialized for organizations offering opioid treatment programs in substance abuse services, however, integrates behavioral health services as well.
-The company serves addiction treatment partners in 24 states/territories.
-“We’re what you’d call a one-stop shop,” said Piccoli.
+With SMART’s EHR, providers have robust automation capabilities to manage an entire clinic’s operations.
+This software is exclusively for organizations offering opioid treatment and serves addiction treatment providers in 30 states/territories.
+“We’re what you’d call a one-stop-shop,” said Piccoli.
 “It’s everything.
 From the moment a patient calls the facility, we track all the information.”
-Once a clinic decides to purchase the SMART’s EHR, an implementation expert visits the facility to ascertain its requirements.
-The program is written so that its settings can be tweaked to match various kinds of operations.
+Once a clinic decides to purchase SMART’s EHR, an implementation expert visits the facility to ascertain its requirements.
+During set-up, SMART reviews settings with treatment programs to ensure they match various kinds of operations.

 Other Benefits of Electronic Health Records